 Of course, Coca-Cola learned their lesson and are now one of the biggest brands whose localization game really hits high levels.
 Assuming that you spend enough money to develop your business and you’re not Coca-Cola (yet!) it’d be easier if you simply prepare not to make cultural mistakes in your localization game!

-With that being said, we have some insights and recommendations for a successful localization of your product, so to find out how to avoid cultural mistakes in the localization process, just keep on reading!
+With that being said, we have some insights and recommendations for a successful localization of your product.
+If you want to find out how to avoid cultural mistakes in the localization, just keep on reading!

 #1.
 Understand The Culture of The Country You’re About To Target

 Let’s imagine that you run a cool, edgy e-commerce shop with gadgets.
 We cannot help it, but just assume that a piggy bank with a keypad combination or a pig-shaped stuffed toy that imitates the real animal’s sound might not sell too well in Middle Eastern countries.
 What about Christmas decorations?
 They probably wouldn’t be too appealing, either.